tbest dog food

 However, meat is very high in moisture (approximately 75% water).
 On the other hand, water and fat are removed from meat meal, so it is only 10% moisture (what’s left is mostly protein and minerals).
 If we could compare both products on a dry matter basis (mathematically “remove” the water from both ingredients), one could see that the second product had more animal-source protein from meat meal than the first product had from meat, even though the ingredient list suggests otherwise.

 That is not to say that the second product has more “meat” than the first, or in fact, any meat at all.

 What?
 The second product’s “Proper listing of ingredients” lists “meat meal” which the FDA advises may OR may not have ANY meat?
-But it’s called “meat” meal so how can it not contain meat?
+It’s called meat meal so how doesn’t it contain meat?

 Fact 5: The “Nutritional Adequacy Statement” Is The Key